Introduction to Batch Normalization

 Model-3: Standard VGG with batch normalization and random noise.

-This random noise has non-zero mean and non -unit variance and added after the batch normalization layer.
+This random noise has a non-zero mean and non-unit variance and is added after the batch normalization layer.
 This experiment reached two conclusions.

 • The third model has a less stable distribution across all layers.
-We can see the noisy model has a high variance than the other two models.
+The noisy model has a higher variance than the other two models.

 Smoothens the Loss Function

-Batch normalization smoothens the loss function that in turn by optimizing the model parameters improves the training speed of the model.
+Batch normalization smoothens the loss function, which, in turn, improves the model’s training speed by optimizing the model parameters.

-This topic, batch normalization is of huge research interest and a large number of researchers are working around it.
-If you are looking for further details on this, I will recommend you to go through the following links.
+Batch normalization is a topic of huge research interest, and a large number of researchers are working on it.
+If you are looking for further details on this, I recommend you go through the following links.

 Conclusion

-To summarize, in this article we saw what is Batch Normalization and how it improves the performance of a neural network.
-Although, we need not perform all this manually as the deep learning libraries like PyTorch and TensorFlow takes care of the complexities in the implementation.
-Still, being a data scientist it is worth understanding the intricacies of the back-end.
+To summarize, this article explained Batch Normalization and how it improves neural network performance.
+However, we need not perform all this manually, as deep learning libraries like PyTorch and TensorFlow handle the implementation complexities.
+Still, as a data scientist, it is worth understanding the intricacies of the back end.

 Frequently Asked Questions

 Q3.
-What is batch normalization in object detection?
+What does batch normalization do in Keras?

 Responses From Readers